HMaxF/generate-small-prime-number/README.md

-# Generate Small Prime Numbers
+# Javascript :: Generate Small Prime Numbers

 This javascript code is to generate small prime numbers array up to N